romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-How can a repository administrator customize the default GitHub Actions workflow template for CodeQL analysis to fit an active, open-source, production repository?
+Q: How can a repository administrator customize the default GitHub Actions workflow template for CodeQL analysis to fit an active, open-source, production repository?
 <details><summary>Show the answer</summary><p>

 - **By modifying the workflow file to include triggers on push events to the main branch and on pull request events**